 - Provide criminal conviction records associated with the professional practice, as well as an explanation.

-- Provide public liability insurance — Proof of a minimum coverage of $500,000.
+- Obtain public liability insurance — furnishing a certificate of insurance proving a minimum coverage of $500,000.

 - Register for construction contractors, contractors, or both licenses.

 - Complete and submit the application(s) along with necessary fees.